RuslanKhafizov/genetic-code-by-khafizov/README.md

 These four transformations {E, R, R1, R2} form a mathematical group (the Klein four-group V₄).

 **5. Codogram Orbits:**
-I (Ruslan Khafizov, contact: <a href="mailto:jhgf10@gmail.com">jhgf10@gmail.com</a>), the developer of this tool, established that all 24 codograms are divided into 6 disjoint "orbits" under the action of the {E, R, R1, R2} transformation group.
-Each such orbit contains 4 codograms (nucleotide orders for axes, e.g., TCAG represents T on rows, C on columns etc. for first position, then C for rows, A for columns for second etc.):
+Further analysis by the author of this tool (Ruslan Khafizov, contact: <a href="mailto:jhgf10@gmail.com">jhgf10@gmail.com</a>) has shown that all 24 homogeneous codograms are partitioned into 6 disjoint "orbits" under the action of the {E, R, R1, R2} transformation group.
+Each such orbit contains 4 codograms, and this tool demonstrates these orbital structures:
 *   {TCAG, GACT, GCAT, TACG}
 *   {TCGA, GATC, GCTA, TAGC}
 *   {CTAG, AGCT, CGAT, ATCG}